Economy of Spain: History

-Economic and financial crisis, 2008-2012
+2008–2014 Spanish financial crisis

-Spain had continued on the path of economic growth when the ruling party changed in 2004, maintaining robust GDP growth during the first term of prime minister José Luis Rodríguez Zapatero, even though some problems in the Spanish economy were becoming evident.
-According to the Financial Times, Spain's rapidly growing trade deficit, had reached 10% of the country's GDP by the summer of 2008, the "loss of competitiveness against its main trading partners" and, also, as a part of the latter, an inflation rate which had been traditionally higher than the one of its European partners, back then especially affected by house price increases of 150% from 1998 and a growing family indebtedness (115%) chiefly related to the Spanish Real Estate boom and rocketing oil prices.
+Like most economies, Spain's economy had been steadily growing, regardless of political changes e.g. when the ruling party changed in 2004.
+It maintained robust growth during the first term of prime minister José Luis Rodríguez Zapatero, even though problems were becoming evident.
+According to the Financial Times, Spain's rapidly growing trade deficit had reached 10% of GDP by summer 2008, the "loss of competitiveness against its main trading partners" and as a part of the latter, inflation which had been traditionally higher than its European competitors.
+This was especially affected by house price increases of 150% from 1998 and growing private sector indebtedness (115%), chiefly related to the Spanish Real Estate boom and rocketing oil prices.

-In April 2008, the Spanish government official GDP growth forecast was 2.3% but was revised down by the Spanish Ministry of Economy to 1.6.
-Studies by most independent forecasters estimated that the rate had actually dropped to 0.8% instead, below the strong 3% plus GDP annual growth rates during the 1997–2007 decade.
-During the third quarter of 2008 the national GDP contracted for the first time in 15 years.
-In February 2009, it was confirmed that Spain, along other European economies, had officially entered recession.
+In April 2008, the Spanish government growth forecast was 2.3%, but this was revised down by the Ministry of Economy to 1.6%.
+Studies by independent forecasters estimated it had actually dropped to 0.8%, below the strong 3% plus growth rates during 1997–2007.
+During Q3 of 2008 the GDP contracted for the first time in 15 years.
+In February 2009, it was confirmed that Spain, along other European economies, had entered recession.

-In July 2009, the IMF worsened the estimates for Spain's 2009 contraction, to minus 4% of GDP for the year (close to the European average of minus 4.6%.)
-It estimated a further 0.8% contraction of the Spanish economy for 2010.
+In July 2009, the IMF worsened the estimates for Spain's 2009 contraction, to -4% of GDP, close to the European average of -4.6%.
+It estimated a further 0.8% contraction for Spain, in 2010.

 In 2011, the deficit reached a high of 8.5%.
-For 2016 the deficit objective of the government was around 4%, falling to 2.9% for 2017.
-The European Commission has demanded 3.9% for 2016 and 2.5% for 2017.
+For 2016 the deficit objective of the government was around 4%, falling to 3% for 2017.
+The European Commission demanded 4% for 2016 and 2.5% for 2017.

 Property boom and bust, 2003–2014

-The adoption of the Euro in 2002 had driven down long-term interest rates, prompting a surge in mortgage lending that jumped more than fourfold from 2000 to its 2010 apex.
-The growth in the Spanish property market, which had begun in 1997, accelerated and within a few years had developed into a property bubble, financed largely by regional banks, known as "Cajas", which are regional savings banks under the oversight of regional governments, and fed by the historically low interest rates and a massive growth of immigration.
-Fueling this trend, the Spanish economy was being credited for having avoided the virtual zero growth rate of some of its largest partners in the EU in the months previous to the global Great Recession.
+The adoption of the euro in 2002 had driven down long-term interest rates, prompting a surge in mortgage lending that jumped fourfold from 2000 to its 2010 apex.
+The growth in the property market, which had begun in 1997, accelerated and within a few years had developed into a property bubble.
+It was financed largely by "Cajas", which are regional savings banks under the oversight of regional governments, and was fed by the historically low interest rates and a massive growth of immigration.
+Fueling this trend, the economy was being credited for having avoided the almost zero of some of its largest partners in the EU, in the months previous to the global Great Recession.